José Gálvez Ginachero: Life

 Gálvez Ginachero was meticulous in his medical duties and was known for having been mild-mannered with a good sense of humor.
 He awoke at five each morning and then after attending Mass would begin his work.
 He sometimes slept in the hospital rather than at home in order to tend to those ill people that needed either immediate or constant care.
 To that end a small room with a small bunk was prepared for him if he needed a place to sleep in.
 In addition he introduced new techniques in the hospital that he learnt in Europe for better sterilization in order to avoid patient deaths.
 Before he operated on his patients he would do the sign of the Cross on the area to be operated on as a sign of asking God for His support during the procedure.
-In 15 June 1923 he was voted as the director for the Provincial Civil Hospital (in recognition of his contributions to the field of medicine) and began making significant improvements in food and the acquisition of medical supplies.
+On 15 June 1923 he was voted as the director for the Provincial Civil Hospital (in recognition of his contributions to the field of medicine) and began making significant improvements in food and the acquisition of medical supplies.
 His term as the director ended in 1927.
 In 1924 he co-founded the Santa Cristina Hospital alongside Queen Maria Cristina.

-He became one of the first surgeons to deliver an infant after their mother died in an operation he conducted on 17 July 1898; María González Gálvez (1870-1898) was admitted into the hospital but died after she arrived though a C-section allowed for the birth of her daughter who was named María del Carmen Enriquetta.
+He became one of the first surgeons to deliver an infant after their mother died in an operation he conducted on 17 July 1898; María González Gálvez (1870–1898) was admitted into the hospital but died after she arrived though a C-section allowed for the birth of her daughter who was named María del Carmen Enriquetta.
 The Bishop of Málaga Juan Muñoz Herrera baptized her with Ginachero acting as her godparent.
 In 1923 it was proposed that he become the mayor for Málaga and after having had time to consider the offer took the position (succeeding León Donaire) and served in office until he resigned in 1926 to go back to being a doctor (with Enrique Cano Ortega succeeding him).
 In office he undertook a series of ambitious projects for better sanitation and sought to implement a restoration of the sewer network in order to ensure greater cleanliness.

 He was arrested on 10 August 1932 on the suspicion of having been plotting against the government and spent time in jail until 13 August when officials released him.
 Two lepers secured his release after going to the governor and threatening to have all the town's lepers overrun the streets if he was not released.
-During the Spanish Civil War he was arrested once again but was released after fronting a court and succeeding in answering their queries.
+During the Spanish Civil War he was arrested once again but was released after appearing in court and succeeding in answering their queries.
 But he was pained when his pregnant daughter Josefina was imprisoned for a brief period.
 Gálvez Ginachero also helped to organize Catholic Action in Málaga taking inspiration from Pope Pius XI.
 In 1947 he was awarded with the Great Cross of the Civil Order of Alfonso X and later in life left his widowed sister Carmen his inheritance.